dtrizna/DotNetInject/README.md

 	* obfuscate code; (DONE)
 	* Opsec Safe injection - no RWX, but RW -> RX; (DONE)
 	2.
 	* Integrate with TikiTorch not to inject, but hollow!
+(DONE)
+	  Note!
+Need to Compile and Obfuscate TikiTorch manually!
 	3.
 	* prepare binaries from 1. and 2., so can run using lolbins
 	4.